 F2 factors for the use of magnesium-based additives in oil-fired boilers are also included in Table 4-6.
 These additives are used to control furnace slagging caused by the vanadium in the oil or to control sulfuric acid emissions or both.
-The fuel oil vanadium can also catalyze $SO_2$ to $SO_3$ oxidation, but the additive, when added to the oil, tends to effectively bind up the vanadium, partially reducing its catalytic effect.
+The fuel oil vanadium can also catalyze SO_2 to SO_3 oxidation, but the additive, when added to the oil, tends to effectively bind up the vanadium, partially reducing its catalytic effect.
 Addition of magnesium-based additives in the fuel oil tend to be less effective in controlling the emissions of sulfuric acid than the same additive sprayed into the furnace downstream of the flame zone.
-Previous versions of the report had inadvertently changed the factor for injection into the furnace to a value of 0.5; thus, the current version corrects the value back to 0.25.
+The factors for Mag-Ox addition are derived from a single data point; as such, it is recommended to use measured facility data if available